 The question is, why hold back and suppress what you love most?

 I write about life lessons, positive motivational thoughts and quotes.

 I write to keep the light of faith glowing.

-I only want to spread positive thoughts and belief to the lives of many.
+I only want to spread positive thoughts and beliefs in the lives of many.